hvianna/audioMotion.js/README.md

 Average constant used to smooth values between analysis frames.
 Lower values make the analyzer react faster to changes, and may look better with faster tempo songs.
 Increase it if the animation looks too "jumpy".

+### Gradient

+Several options of color gradients for the analyzer bars.

 ### Switches (on / off)

 + **INFO** toggles the on-screen display of song information on every track change